jh3nd3rs0n/jargyle/README.md

 `docs`: Contains the website/documentation

-`echo`: Maven module for an API of clients and servers that send/receive data and receive/send the same data (This module is used internally for performing integration testing on the SOCKS client and server API)

-`echo-performance-test`: Maven module for performance tests for the echo API and the SOCKS client and server API (The results can be found in `echo-performance-test/target/performance-results/`)

 `jargyle-cli`: Maven module for the Jargyle command line interface API

 `jargyle-client`: Maven module for the SOCKS client API

+`jargyle-client-test-help`: Maven module for the test help API for testing the SOCKS client API.
+This module is used internally to help with testing the SOCKS client API.

 `jargyle-common`: Maven module for the public API used by all modules

 `jargyle-distribution`: Maven module for creating the binary distribution

+`jargyle-integration-test`: Maven module for integration testing between the SOCKS client API and the SOCKS server API.

 `jargyle-internal`: Maven module for the internal API used by all modules

+`jargyle-performance-test`: Maven module for performance testing of the SOCKS server API.
+The results can be found in `jargyle-performance-test/target/performance-results/`.

-`jargyle-protocolbase`: Maven module for the foundational API for the SOCKS client and server API
+`jargyle-protocolbase`: Maven module for the foundational API for the SOCKS client API and the SOCKS server API

 `jargyle-report-aggregate`: Maven module for generating the aggregated test coverage reports

 `jargyle-server`: Maven module for the SOCKS server API

+`jargyle-test-help`: Maven module for the test help API.
+This module is used internally to help with testing.

 `src/site`: Contains files used to generate `docs/`

-`test-help`: Maven module for the test help API (This module is used internally to help with testing)

 `.gitignore`: List of directories and files for Git to ignore such as Eclipse and IntelliJ IDEA project directories and files